Granpa: Ownership

-The film has rarely been repeated, and has never been released on DVD.
-A special screening had to be arranged for Peter Ustinov to see his film, as he had been away in America on the day that it was broadcast.

-After owners TVS lost their licence in December 1992, they sold their film library, which included Granpa.
-The title went through MTM Enterprises, Family Channel, Fox Kids and finally Disney.
+The film has rarely been repeated and has never been released on DVD.
+A special screening was arranged for Peter Ustinov to see the film, as he had been away in the United States on the day which it was broadcast.
+After TVS lost their licence in December 1992, they sold their film library, including Granpa.
+The title went through MTM Enterprises, Family Channel, Fox Kids, and finally Disney.
+The film was aired for the final time on the 23rd of December 1999.
 The film is believed to be confined to the Disney Vault.